busterwood/ucg/README.md

 * `extension` which is the file extension
 * `folder` which is the name of the directory which contains the file

-Inside the block then the current node has a `file` node added.
+Inside the block then the current node has a `file` child element added.

 For example, the following code runs each script found in the current directory with the extension `.ucg`:
 ```